zevenet/kube-nftlb/README.md

 Tests are based on the number of rules iptables/nftables set after a series of steps.
 There are scripts that do the heavy lifting for you in `performance-tests/` (make sure to understand the `README`).

 Rule count must be known beforehand.
 We can measure the time between steps if we know how many rules are set in those steps (example: measure how much time (in ms) does it take to change from X rules to Y rules).
+This counting could vary between systems, although it's a possibility that we don't expect to happen frequently, it could happen for some reason.
+It's the reason why `performance-tests/expected-rule-count.sh.example` exists and why the counting must be tailored to your individual system.
+This means that you shouldn't expect the **exact** (read carefully) same results from your testing, as we can't be 100% sure this value doesn't change.

 Rules are counted with a single shell command.
 To find out more about this, see `performance-tests/test.sh`.

-We can't do statistics on a single test, because a single result it's not meaningful on its own and doesn't account for variation.
-After repeating the test over and over and storing every result, we can calculate statistics from those results (`ministat`) and draw [bar charts](https://en.wikipedia.org/wiki/Bar_chart) and [boxplots](https://en.wikipedia.org/wiki/Box_plot) (`gnuplot`).
+We can't do statistics based a single test, because an unique result isn't meaningful on its own and doesn't account for variation.
+After repeating the test over and over and storing every result individually, we can calculate statistics from those results (`ministat`) and draw [bar charts](https://en.wikipedia.org/wiki/Bar_chart) and [boxplots](https://en.wikipedia.org/wiki/Box_plot) (`gnuplot`).

 The following sections are extracted from the same data (`resources/filtered-results.txt`).
 In conclusion, **`kube-nftlb` (nftables) is several times faster than `kube-proxy` (iptables)** (depends on the case how much).